PrestaShop and Shopify are two popular options for building ecommerce websites, but which one is the better choice?

-But not all of these apps are free to use as many of them are made and managed by third party developers.
-Many offer free plans but you are limited to the amount of features you can use in the particular app, to get all the features then you will need to use a paid plan.
+But not all of these apps are free to use as many of them are made and managed by third-party developers.
+Many offer free plans but you are limited to the number of features you can use in the particular app, to get all the features then you will need to use a paid plan.

 So you do need to be selective when it comes to choosing your apps as you can soon end up with a very expensive store.

 Theme Selection & Customization